Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the Uniformed Services Employment and Reemployment Rights Act 1994 (USERRA);

 Who do these cover, including categories of worker?

-- National Labour Relations Act – this covers union and non-union employees engaged in lawful protected and concerted activity.
+- National Labor Relations Act—this covers union and non-union employees engaged in lawful protected and concerted activity.

-- Title VII of the Civil Rights Act of 1964 – employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in terms and conditions of employment because of race, colour, religion, sex (including pregnancy) or national origin.
+- Title VII of the Civil Rights Act of 1964—employers with 15 or more employees are prohibited from refusing to hire, discharging or otherwise discriminating against any individual in terms and conditions of employment because of race, color, religion, sex (including pregnancy) or national origin.
 Many state and local governments have mandated additional protected classifications, such as marital status, AIDS and sexual orientation.

-- Fair Labour Standards Act – this generally requires the payment of a statutorily prescribed minimum wage to all covered employees except certain younger workers, who may be paid a sub-minimum training wage for up to 180 days.
+- Fair Labor Standards Act—this generally requires the payment of a statutorily prescribed minimum wage to all covered employees except certain younger workers, who may be paid a sub-minimum training wage for up to 180 days.
 It also requires employers to pay overtime to all non-exempt employees at a rate of one and one-half times the employee’s regular rate for all hours worked in excess of 40 per week.
 Other federal and state laws may require a higher overtime rate.
-The Fair Labour Standards Act payment provision contains numerous exemptions from the minimum wage and overtime requirements.
+The Fair Labor Standards Act provisions contain numerous exemptions from the minimum wage and overtime requirements.

-- Immigration Reform and Control Act – this makes it unlawful for an employer to hire anyone who is not legally authorised to work in the United States.
+- Immigration Reform and Control Act—this makes it unlawful for an employer to hire anyone who is not legally authorized to work in the United States.
 All employers, regardless of size, must verify the identity and eligibility of employment of every new employee hired.

 Are there specific rules regarding employee/contractor classification?